Skip to main content

 Comparing Program Philosophies and Their Biological Footprints

-The philosophical approach of a can be directly mapped to a corresponding biological outcome for the employee.
+The philosophical approach of a wellness program can be directly mapped to a corresponding biological outcome for the employee.
 A coercive model, based on penalties and mandates, leaves a distinct physiological signature of chronic stress.
 A voluntary model, based on autonomy and support, fosters a biological environment conducive to health.

 Program Characteristic Coercive Model (Stress-Inducing) Voluntary Model (Health-Promoting)